jessejaffe/grant-framework/applications/leadsparker.md

    - [LeadSparker process flow2](https://drive.google.com/file/d/12GAGl1uGlVcMYqs91rPXskwFRUolfPyt/view)
    - [LeadSparker process flow3](https://drive.google.com/file/d/1OdRMt68cT15_m_2v4QzOsnjwB3vsHjjf/view)
 - What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+  - LeadSparker does not make sales / close deals.

 ### Ecosystem Fit

 > Help us locate your project in the EOS Network landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
+   - LeadSparker acts as a filter to find projects interested in deploying on the EOS EVM.
+It allows the ENF to more efficiently allocate business and research development resources.
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+   - Any project listed on Coingecko, and is active on Twitter.
 - What need(s) does your project meet?
+   - The need to find and incentivize more popular dApps on EOS.
 - Are there any other projects similar to yours in the EOS Network / Antelope ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?
+  - The most similar is Effect.ai because they also employ a large network for micro-tasking purposes.
+From my discussions with them, the differences lie in how their workforce is organized (more decentralized than bees) and the type of microtasks they incentivize (more towards AI labeling).

 ## Team

 ### Team members

-- **Team Leader:** Name of team leader
+- **Team Leader:** Jesse Jaffe
-- Name of team member 1
-- Name of team member 2
-- Name of team member 3, etc.
+- Nicolas Davoine
+- Kevin Damken
+- Tran Tien Thuc

 ### Legal Structure
-- **Registered Legal Entity:** Name of your registered legal entity. (e.g. Greymass, Inc.)
+- **Registered Legal Entity:** Tortuga Advertising LLC
-- **Registered Address:** Address of your registered legal entity.
-Please keep it in a single line. (e.g. 123 Main Street, London LK1 234, UK)
+- **Registered Address:** 4000 Towerside Terrace Miami, FL 33138

 ### Team Experience

 > Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.
 If you applied for a Pomelo grant in the past, please be sure you listed them in the section above and mention them in detail in this section.

 > If anyone on your team has applied for a grant at the EOS Network Foundation previously, please list the name of the project and legal entity here.